aitu-dk/webpage/src/pages/blog/multimodal.md

 <br/>

 Let's look at some concrete prompts that **Kosmos-1** with its two perception modules can answer (Figure 2).
 Before feeding a prompt into the model, the prompt is pre-processed to denote, which modality is used.
 Text prompt are surrounded by the special tokens `<s>` and `<\s>`, and image prompts are surrounded by the special tokens `<image>` and `<\image>`.
-Next, the data encapsulated by the respective special tokens is fed into the respective perception module.
-The vector representations of the text and image are then concatenated, together with the special tokens, are then fed into a single transformer decoder, which produces text in an autoregressive manner.
+Next, the data encapsulated by a set of special tokens is fed into the respective perception module.
+The vector representations of the text, images and special tokens are then concatenated and fed into a single transformer decoder, which produces text in an autoregressive manner.

 ![/posts/multimodal/input.png](/posts/multimodal/input.png)